caplin/caplin-dev-tools/brjs-app-converter/README.md

 ## How

-Install the tool
+You must navigate to the BRJS project root directory (e.g. C:/dev/someApp, not C:/dev/someApp/apps/mobile) and run the tool.

+To run the tool you can either use `npx` (packaged with node):

+`npx -p github:caplin/caplin-dev-tools brjs-app-converter --app mobile`

+which is easiest for experimenting or you can install the tool:

 `npm i -g caplin/caplin-dev-tools`

-Which asks npm to install (`i`) the repo globally (`-g`), this means the command `brjs-app-converter` is now made available on the command line.
+Which asks npm to install (`i`) the repo globally (`-g`), this means the command `brjs-app-converter` is now made available on the command line and run:

-Then you must navigate to the BRJS project root directory (e.g. C:/dev/someApp, not C:/dev/someApp/apps/mobile) and run the tool.

 ```bash
 brjs-app-converter --app mobile